holderbaum-io/think-about-website/pages/blog/late-bird.md

 Beginning of January we published our first [blog post](/blog/learning-from-a-ticket-price-adventure.html) about finding the right ticket price.
-Now, after the end of early bird sales, we learned some new things.
+Now, after the end of the early bird sales, we learned some new things.
 Let's dive into those!

 Think About! is a two day tech conference about technology, design and their impact on society.
 It will take place in a cozy cinema in Cologne, Germany.